clinicedc/edc-timepoint/README.md

         class Meta:
             app_label = 'example'

 The `TimepointStatusMixin` adds fields and methods prefixed as `timepoint_<something>`.
 There is also a signal that is loaded in the `AppConfig.ready` that resets the timepoint attributes should the `Appointment` status change from `closed`.
+Only field `timepoint_status` is meant to be edited by the user.

 In your projects `apps.py` subclass `edc_timepoint.apps.AppConfig` and declare `Appointment` as a timepoint model in the `timepoint_models` attribute: